SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/diagnostics-download.md

 Enhanced diagnostics information is provided in a ZIP file named *diagnostic-enhanced&lt;timestamp&gt;.zip* and includes the following information:

 - Contains what is in the above-mentioned *diagnostic-overview&lt;timestamp&gt;.zip* file.
 - In addition, it includes requests that are more resource-intensive and may significantly slow down the correlator.
-These include the contents of the queues.
+These include the contents of the queues, CPU usage, and so on.

 What a user can see or do depends on the permissions: